kedro-org/kedro-viz/docs/source/kedro-viz_visualisation.md

 ## Share a pipeline visualisation

-You can save a pipeline structure within a Kedro-Viz visualization directly from the terminal.
+You can save a pipeline structure within a Kedro-Viz visualisation directly from the terminal.

 ```bash
 kedro viz run --save-file=my_shareable_pipeline
 ```

-This command saves your visualization in a `my_shareable_pipeline` folder, which contains all pipeline and node information from your Kedro project.
+This command saves your visualisation in a `my_shareable_pipeline` folder, which contains all pipeline and node information from your Kedro project.

-To visualize your saved Kedro-Viz file, load it from the terminal with:
+To visualise your saved Kedro-Viz file, load it from the terminal with:

 ```bash
 kedro viz run --load-file=my_shareable_pipeline